AMWA-TV/ms-05-01/docs/Core Mechanisms.md

 NCA defines a Controller as a software function, not as a physical entity, and a Device as a real or virtual construct.
 The command travel paths listed above refer to communication of information between software entities, not necessarily physical pieces of equipment.

 The actual means of control message transport and the formats of the messages are determined by the protocol being used.
-One NCA protocol, a JSON-based RPC scheme, is defined in [NC-Protocol](NC-Protocol.md).
+A JSON-based RPC protocol is available in the `NC-Protocol` repository.

 ## Control sessions ##